Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Milestones

 Milestones are used to organize and track progress on a group of issues.
 Milestones are meant to assist in the organization, communication, and prioritization of code enhancements.
 For each feature or enhancement branch there should be a corresponding milestone to track progress.
+For bugfixes, or issues that will be worked in the future, use the __ToDo__ milestone.
 See our [github workflow](git_workflow.md) for more information on our practices for opening milestones.

 #### Projects - Organization Level